Jarjoshi273/LSTM_SALES/README.md

          and MAE(Mean Absolute Error) and determine which metric makes more sense.
 Can there be a better accuracy metric?
          a)      Train a single model for all stores, using storeId as a feature.
          b)      Train separate model for each store.
-         c)      Which performs better and Why?
-         d)      Try Ensemble of b) and c).
+         c)      Try Ensemble of b) and c).

 Project Task: Week 2
 Other Regression Techniques:

 1. When store is closed, sales = 0.
-Can this insight be used for Data Cleaning?
 Perform this and retrain the model.
 Any benefits of this step?
 2. Use Non-Linear Regressors like Random Forest or other Tree-based Regressors.
        a)    Train a single model for all stores, where storeId can be a feature.
        b)    Train separate models for each store.
        Note: Dimensional Reduction techniques like, PCA and Tree’s Hyperparameter Tuning will be required.
 Cross-validate to find the best parameters.
 3 Compare the performance of Linear Model and Non-Linear Model from the previous observations.
-Which performs better and why?
 4. Train a Time-series model on the data taking time as the only feature.
 This will be a store-level training.
        a)    Identify yearly trends and seasonal months